The Insolvency Review: Greece

 When a rehabilitation agreement has been concluded between a debtor and its creditors, the application for ratification of the rehabilitation agreement filed with the court must be supported by the following documents:

-- a copy of the signed private rehabilitation agreement;
+- a copy of the signed rehabilitation agreement;

 - the latest available financial statements of the debtor;

-If the rehabilitation agreement is concluded only by the debtor's creditors, the documents in points (b) to (d) (above) must accompany the application for ratification only if they are already available to the creditors; if there are any missing documents, the court may suspend the issue of its judgment and order the debtor to provide them to the appointed expert (who is selected by the creditors).
-Eligible experts are banking institutions, certified auditors and auditing firms.
+If the rehabilitation agreement is concluded only by the debtor's creditors, the creditors must also submit an application for the declaration of bankruptcy in respect of the debtor, as well as the expert report of Article 48 of the Insolvency Code (item (d) above) prepared by an eligible expert appointed by the creditors, while the documents in points (b), (c) and (e) above need to accompany the application for ratification only if they are already available to the creditors; if there are any missing documents, the court may suspend the issue of its judgment and order the debtor to provide them to the appointed expert within one month of the order of the court.
+On the expiry of that period, the creditors may apply for a new hearing date to be set by the court, not later than two months from that application.

 There are no particular restrictions on what may be included in a rehabilitation agreement, other than that the agreement cannot be against the law.
 Matters commonly covered may include:

-- amendment of the financial terms of the creditors' claims (including, without limitation, changes with respect to the due dates or the interest rate, the replacement of interest payments with payments out of future profits, or a change in the ranking order of existing security interests);
+- the amendment of the financial terms of the creditors' claims (such as changes with respect to the due dates or the interest rate, the replacement of interest payments with payments out of future profits, or a change in the ranking order of existing security interests), including claims of the state and claims of social security funds;

 - inter-creditor arrangements whether by reference to the status of the creditors as creditors or by reference to their status as shareholders following conversion of debt into equity, including, without limitation, designation of new or different classes of senior and subordinated debt;